o-souter/Where-ISS-it/README.md

 # WireFrames
-Below are the first prototype wireframes of the app and its 3 pages to teh description above
+Below are the first prototype wireframes of the app and its 3 pages to the description above

 ![image](https://user-images.githubusercontent.com/73543366/198704514-e2317932-60f5-4cf2-99ea-4308313251ac.png)